timmbogner/Farm-Data-Relay-System/FDRS_Sensor2000/README.md

 ## Options

 ### ```#define READING_ID  n```
-The identintifier of this individual device.
+The identifier of this individual device.
 Should be a 16-bit integer (0-65535).
 ### ```#define GTWY_MAC  0xnn```
 The UNIT_MAC of the gateway that this device will send its data to.
 ### ```#define DEBUG```